the blue lotus yoga immersion and teaching intensive 200-hour ONLINE training program

 What hours are required for the course, outside of weekend modules?

-There are nine weekend modules, once per month for nine months.
+There are seven weekend modules, once per month for seven months.
 In addition, trainees are required to complete:

 - monthly reading and writing assignments